galgantar/standard-deviants/index.markdown

 # Let Us Cook - Temporal Analysis 🍳

-A stew requires time to simmer 🛁, so that the flavours can open up and flourish 🌱.
+A stew requires time to simmer 🛁, so that the flavours can open up and flourish.
 In most cases, the tastes blend together in an expected way, but in special situations, one persistent flavour can rise to the top.
 This brings us to our temporal analysis where we plot `virality_rss` of each cluster overtime.
 Most posts will end up on the bottom curve, with `virality_rss < 1`, but scattered above, outliers emerge 🦅.
-We study what separates these posts and makes them have the ✨viral factor✨:
+We study what separates these posts and makes them have the viral factor:

 <ul class="nav nav-tabs" id="viewTabsa" role="tablist">
   <li class="nav-item" role="presentation">